-Here’s what I started with: a sectional sofa, a large blank wall and the artwork I chose to hang in my gallery.
+Here’s what we started with: a sectional sofa, a large blank wall, and the artwork we picked out for the gallery.

-Some people like to make paper cut outs of each item they want to hang – but I don’t.
-It doesn’t work for me because I need to see the colors, shapes and 3D elements to help me determine the best possible arrangement.
-So I prefer to lay out my pieces on the floor right in front of where I want to hang them – if that’s possible.
+Some people like to make paper cut-outs of each item they want to hang to help them envision what their gallery would look like on their wall.
+However, we don't like doing it this way because we need to see the colors, shapes, and 3D elements to help determine the best possible arrangement.
+That's why we lay out our pieces on the floor right in front of where we want to hang them.

-I move my frames and other pieces around until I think I have the right combination.
+We just simply move our frames and other pieces around until we think we've found the winning combination.

-Next, I take a photo – yes, of all the frames on the floor.
-I hop on a stool and take a picture looking straight down.
-(I like to use my iPad, it’s bigger than my phone and makes it easier to see the whole image).
-You’ll be amazed at how this helps you notice things that you can’t see with naked eye.
+Next, we take a photo of all the frames on the floor.
+Depending on how big or wide your gallery wall is, you may have to hop on a stool and take a picture looking straight down, like how we did here.
+If you have a tablet or iPad handy, it'll make snapping the photo easier than just with your phone.
+You’ll be amazed at how this helps you notice things that you might normally miss with the naked eye.

-Here’s my gallery wall.
-Can you guess which piece I hung first?
-If you’re not sure, read on!
+Here's our final gallery wall!
+Can you guess which piece we hung first?
+If you’re not sure, keep reading.

 Figuring out what goes up on the wall first is where you start.
-Even if you’re going for an eclectic free style look, you need to have somewhat of a strategy.
-Do you start on the left, middle, right, up, down, all around?
+Even if you’re going for an eclectic freestyle look, you need to have somewhat of a strategy.
+Do you start on the left, middle, right, top, bottom, or does it matter?
 There are a lot of questions to be answered.
-Here’s the order of how I hung each item.
+Here’s the order of how we hung each item:

 Frame #1 – The Tree

-- The Tree is my starting point and the piece that anchors my entire gallery.
-I added on its left and right to create a balanced look on either side.
+- The Tree is our starting point and the piece that anchors the entire gallery.
+We added to its left and right to create a balanced look on either side.

-- It’s centered with the middle sofa cushion.
+- Center the first piece with the middle sofa cushion.

-- How did I know how high to hang it?
-Go back to the photo where my gallery is on the floor and you’ll see that I had planned to hang the Yak close to the couch and the tree higher.
+- How did we know how high to hang it?
+Go back to the photo where our gallery is on the floor and you’ll see that we had planned to hang the yak close to the couch and the tree higher.

-- Tip: Have your iPad (camera or phone) on hand to easily refer to the picture you took of your display.
+Tip: Have your tablet or iPad on hand to easily refer to the picture you took of your display.
 It’s basically your guide.

-- The frame I used is our new Place&Push frame, as the name says, you literally place and push the frame into the wall to hang it.
+- The frame we used is the Place&Push frame, and as the name suggests, you literally place and push the frame into the wall to hang it.
 It’s super easy since the hardware (metal pins) are already installed at the back.
-I placed a small level on the top of the frame to make sure it would go in straight.
+We placed a small level on top of the frame to make sure it would go in straight.

 Frame #2 – Love